UTEP-CS-1/website/staging_labs/clab3/spec.md

 {: .note }
 **Extra credit:** For 5 points of extra credit, disregard the above simplifying assumption that duplicate letters can be disallowed in both the answer and in guesses.
 Read [this blog article](https://nerdschalk.com/wordle-same-letter-twice-rules-explained-how-does-it-work/) explaining the details of how duplicate letters should be handled.
 Incorporate these additional requirements into your `guess` method implementation.

+### getNumberGuessesSoFar

+A getter method called `getNumberGuessesSoFar` that takes no arguments and returns an `int` indicating how many guesses have been made in the game so far.

+Examples:

+- When the game has just started and no guesses have been made, `getNumberGuessesSoFar()` should return `0`.
+- After the first guess has been made, `getNumberGuessesSoFar()` should return `1`.

+### getGuess

+A getter method called `getGuess` that takes a single `int guessNumber` argument and returns an ARRAY of the 5 `WordleLetter`s that represent the spelled out word that was made in the specified `guessNumber`.
+The `guessNumber` should count starting from `0`.

+Examples:

+- After the first guess has been made, `guessNumber(0)` should return the `WordleLetters` spelling out that first word guessed.
+- After the second guess has been made, `guessNumber(1)` should return the `WordleLetters` spelling out that second word guessed.
+- After the last (sixth) guess has been made, `guessNumber(5)` should return the `WordleLetters` spelling out that last word guessed.

 ### isGameOver

 A method called `isGameOver` that takes no arguments and returns a `boolean` indicating whether the game has ended.